 Avoid politics and other controversial subjects at professional networking events to keep the discussion focused and congenial.

 Maintaining a new connection will fall primarily to you, so have a follow-up strategy for new contacts.
 Be sure to get a business card or email address so you can stay connected.
-A thank you email sent within 24-48 hours of meeting is the minimum expected effort; a handwritten note referencing your discussion with them and mailed right after the meeting will solidify your intent as a serious connection.
+A thank you email sent within 24-48 hours of meeting is the minimum expected effort; a handwritten note referencing your discussion with them and mailed right after meeting will solidify your intent as a serious contact.
 It’s a delicate balance to stay in touch without becoming an annoyance.
 When you have something new to share – an interesting bit of news, an update on your progress, or a new connection for them – share it.
 If they introduced you to someone or shared a contact with you, let them know how things went.
 This is the one step that can really make a lasting impression – in your favor, or not – so be sure you finish strong with this follow-up.

-Two final recommendations: 1) Before meeting someone new or attending a new event, follow these steps to ensure your social media is a help and not a hindrance to your job search.
+Two final recommendations: 1) Before meeting someone new or attending a new event, follow these steps to ensure your social media is a help and not a hindrance to your job/internship search.
 2) With every new contact you make, be sure to ask who else you should be meeting or talking with.
 It is the best way to get connected into their networks and to unearth those aforementioned “unimagined sources”.